June 3

 • C5: (C, G)

-A minor (A, B, C, D, E, F, G) is surrounded by C major (C, D, E, F, G, A, B) and E minor (E, F#, G, A, B, C, D) on the Circle of Fifths.
+A minor (A, B, C, D, E, F, G) is positioned next to C major (C, D, E, F, G, A, B) and E minor (E, F#, G, A, B, C, D) on the Circle of Fifths.
+These three keys are closely related in music theory.

 A Minor Chord Progression